Solutions to Taking Down Walls for Multi-functional Open Kitchen Design

 “I needed to build a column to support the header at what was once the corner of the kitchen.
 That provided a channel for the gas and electric lines formerly in the wall.
 Across from the column in the other direction, a remnant of the original wall supported a second header”.

 CliqStudios designer Patty Green had another solution.
 “In the kitchen above, two walls came down, but support and mechanical required a large pillar on one end of the island, supporting a header that intersected the island range hood.
 This kitchen was a natural for a bi-level island.
 The upper counter aligns with the column, incorporating it gracefully into the space.
 I generally advise against an island cooktop, but in this situation, we had no choice.
 The two-tier island provides a safety barrier and visual screen between cooking and serving spaces”.

 “Across from the pillar, a stub of the old support wall remains, separating the main food preparation area from a bar/ buffet.
-Carrying the Dayton Birch Sable cabinetry across the two spaces provides a unified feel, while mullion doors over the buffet create a graceful transition between working and entertainment areas”.
+Carrying the cabinetry across the two spaces provides a unified feel, while mullion doors over the buffet create a graceful transition between working and entertainment areas”.

 The kitchen remodel shown below involved tearing out a wall and replacing it with columns and a header.
 In this design, the columns symmetrically anchor an expansive island.
-The kitchen cabinets are Carlton, an elegant transitional style, in Linen Bisque glaze.
-The island uses the same style, but in a Cherry Russet finish.
+The cabinets, an elegant transitional style..
+The island uses the same style, stained finish.
 This provides a graceful transition to the living area beyond.